linux-kernel-labs/linux/Documentation/teaching/labs/kernel_modules.rst

-Console-redirected messages can be useful for quickly viewing the effect of executing the kernel code, but they are no longer so useful if the kernel encounters an irreparable error and the system freezes.
+Console-redirected messages can be useful for quickly viewing the effect of executing the kernel code, but they are no longer so useful if the kernel encounters an irreparable error, and the system freezes.
 In this case, the logs of the system must be consulted, as they keep the information between system restarts.
 These are found in :file:`/var/log` and are text files, populated by :code:`syslogd` and :code:`klogd` during the kernel run. :code:`syslogd` and